 However, lunches containing perishable foods should never be left out of refrigeration for more than two hours, (one hour if the temperature is above 90 degrees Fahrenheit).
 Reduce your risk of food poisoning with these tips to keep food safe as it travels from the kitchen to the school cafeteria or office.

-• It's not just about keeping cold foods cold — keeping hot foods hot is just as important.
-Fill an insulated bottle with boiling water to preheat before storing foods such as soup, chili or stew.
+- It's not just about keeping cold foods cold — keeping hot foods hot is just as important.
+Fill an insulated bottle with boiling water to preheat the container before storing foods such as soup, chili or stew.
 These items also can be packed and stored cold, then reheated when you’re ready to eat.

 Find a Nutrition Expert